-15.11.3 TCCR1C - Timer/Counter1 Control Register C
+Timer/Counter1 Control Register C - TCCR1C

-• Bit 7 - FOC1A: Force Output Compare for Channel A

-• Bit 6 - FOC1B: Force Output Compare for Channel B
+- Bit 7 FOC1A: Force Output Compare for Channel A - Bit 6 FOC1B: Force Output Compare for Channel B

-The FOC1A/FOC1B bits are only active when the WGM13:0 bits specifies a non-PWM mode..
+The FOC1A/FOC1B bits are only active when the WGM13:0 bits specifies a non-PWM mode.
+However, for ensuring compatibility with future devices, these bits must be set to zero when TCCR1A is written when operating in a PWM mode.
 When writing a logical one to the FOC1A/FOC1B bit, an immediate compare match is forced on the Waveform Generation unit.
 The OC1A/OC1B output is changed according to its COM1x1:0 bits setting.
 Note that the FOC1A/FOC1B bits are implemented as strobes.
 Therefore it is the value present in the COM1x1:0 bits that determine the effect of the forced compare.